aliayub7/CBCL/README.md

-﻿# Cognitively-Inspired Model for Incremental Learning Using a Few Examples Keras code for the paper Cognitively-Inspired Model for Incremental Learning Using a Few Examples https://arxiv.org/abs/2002.12411
+﻿# Cognitively-Inspired Model for Incremental Learning Using a Few Examples Keras code for the paper: [Cognitively-Inspired Model for Incremental Learning Using a Few Examples](https://arxiv.org/abs/2002.12411)
 ## Applied on CIFAR-100, Caltech-101 and CUBS-200-2011

 ### Requirements